Touseef48/Rest-Assured-VD-Existing-fFramework--Assignment/Readme.md

 - Json Path
 e.g JsonPath.read(RequestPayload,"[0].firstName")

-iv- It provides Database connection with Sonar DB.It saves the records of test execution in Sonar Database on every time the script will be executing on jenkins.
+iv- It provides Database connection with Sonar DB.
+It saves the records of test execution in Sonar Database each time the script is executed on Jenkins.
+It also fetches the test coverage count either from the testrail based on the specified platform or from the key CoverageCount in case if the cases are not updated on TestRail.

-v- It provides the execution of jmeter script through mvn command and get the html report on every execution of the .jmx script
+v- It provides the execution of JMeter script through mvn command and get the html report on every execution of the .jmx script

 **3- TestNG File**

 Path of testNG file is added into pom.xml file.
-Jenkin reads testNG file for the execution of automation script from pom.xml file.The testNG file which added into the pom.xml will be executing on jenkins.
+Jenkins reads testNG file for the execution of automation script from pom.xml file.The testNG file which added into the pom.xml will be executing on jenkins.

 e.g